dricottone/container-images/postfix/README.md

 Can be used with any container manager toolchain.

 Create a `generic(5)` file in `$genericfile`.
-Mail with recipient addresses matching the patterns will be rewritten.
+Addresses matching the patterns will be rewritten.
 It must also be owned (on the host system) by the user that will create the container (i.e. `root` for conventional `docker(1)` deployments).
 It should like like: